believeItalo/believeItalo/README.md

   </h1>

   <p align="center">
-   I'm a developer who is currently studying Javascript for front and backend, MySql and Kotlin for mobile devices!
+   I'm a developer who is currently studying React Native with TypeScript for mobile development!
   </p>

 </div>